Aria di Festa

 Aria di Festa is a sagra—a festival based around a local culinary item—that takes place in San Daniele del Friuli over a period of three days at the end of June each year.
 The speciality here is a dry-cured raw ham known as prosciutto di San Daniele.
 The event draws thousands of tourists every year from across the world, especially from nearby Austria and Slovenia.

 Aria di Friuli-Venezia Giulia, the Prosciutto Festival, takes place from June 24 to 27, 2016.
-As an addition to the Festival, musician Bob Dylan will kick off his Italian Tour on June 27, in San Daniele di Friuli at Zanussi Stadium.
+As an addition to the Festival, musician Bob Dylan will kick off his Italian Tour on June 27, in San Daniele del Friuli at Zanussi Stadium.